 It's important to note that all Clubs and Society community volunteering projects must be delivered through the Volunteering Service as part of the Union's policies.
 You can submit your project ideas here.

-Have a look at the previous Student-Led Projects our Clubs & Societies have delivered in the past, do you think you can transform these to be delivered online?
-Or get inspired to create new and innovative projects!
+Have a look at the previous Student-Led Projects our Clubs & Societies have delivered in the past for some inspiration.

 The UCL Women's Hockey Club organised an afternoon tea at UCL for local older people from the Third Age Project and Millman Street Resource Centre.
 The Volunteering Officer, Nancy Lewis (pictured), was awarded a UCL Community Contribution Award for her volunteer work with the Club.